hz-9/lint/docs/README.md

 # HZ 9 Lint

-## Intruction
+## Introduction

-A JavaScript 'Lint' extension and configuration collection.
+This is a collection of JavaScript 'Lint' extensions and configurations.